N-essuno/smol_scheduler/README.md

 #### Config_scheduler.yml

 Contains the information for the Simulation Driver instance.
-An exmaple would be
+An example would be

 ```yaml
 smol_path: /home/lab/smol/GreenHouse.smol